Cagnoro1/Superstores-Sales-Analysis-and-Dashboard/README.md

 ## Project Overview
-The project involves the analysis of sales data from the Superstore database.
-The data ranged from 2014 to 2017.
-This project aims to analyze the Superstore sales database in depth.
-This project is divided into two parts:
+The project aims to analyze the key performance Indicators (KPI) of the sales data from the Superstore database to give them recommendations to increase their revenue and profit.
+The data ranges from 2014 to 2017.
+The project is divided into two parts:
 1) The customer segmentation Analysis  using SQL.
 2) The visualization Dashboard on Tableau.